chencfccf/chencfccf.github.io/index.md

 * **2020**

-  1. HAPGN: Hierarchical Attentive Pooling Graph Network for Point Cloud Segmentation.
+  1. HAPGN: Hierarchical Attentive Pooling Graph Network for Point Cloud Segmentation
   **Chaofan Chen**, Shengsheng Qian, Quan Fang, Changsheng Xu
   In IEEE Transactions on Multimedia (TMM), Note: The early access can be found in the IEEE Xplore

-  2. A General Model for Learning Node and Graph Representations Jointly **Chaofan Chen**
+  2. A General Model for Learning Node and Graph Representations Jointly
+  **Chaofan Chen**
   In International Conference on Pattern Recognition (ICPR) 2020, Note: Camera ready soon.